Rounding: Rounding half to even

 By eliminating bias, repeated addition or subtraction of independent numbers, as in a one-dimensional random walk, will give a rounded result with an error that tends to grow in proportion to the square root of the number of operations rather than linearly.

-However, this rule distorts the distribution by increasing the probability of evens relative to odds.
-Typically this is less important than the biases that are eliminated by this method.

 Rounding half to odd

-A similar tie-breaking rule to round half to even is round half to odd.
+One may also round half to odd, a similar tie-breaking rule to round half to even.
 In this approach, if the fractional part of x is 0.5, then y is the odd integer nearest to x.
-Thus, for example, +23.5 becomes +23, as does +22.5; while −23.5 becomes −23, as does −22.5.
+Thus, for example, 23.5 becomes 23, as does 22.5; while −23.5 becomes −23, as does −22.5.

 This method is also free from positive/negative bias and bias toward/away from zero, provided the numbers to be rounded are neither mostly even nor mostly odd.
 It also shares the round half to even property of distorting the original distribution, as it increases the probability of odds relative to evens.
+It was the method used for bank balances in the United Kingdom when it decimalized its currency.

 This variant is almost never used in computations, except in situations where one wants to avoid increasing the scale of floating-point numbers, which have a limited exponent range.
 With round half to even, a non-infinite number would round to infinity, and a small denormal value would round to a normal non-zero value.
-Effectively, this mode prefers preserving the existing scale of tie numbers, avoiding out-of-range results when possible for numeral systems of even radix (such as binary and decimal).
+Effectively, this mode prefers preserving the existing scale of tie numbers, avoiding out-of-range results when possible for numeral systems of even radix (such as binary and decimal)..

 Rounding to prepare for shorter precision

-This rounding mode (RPSP in this chapter) is used to avoid getting wrong result with double (including multiple) rounding.
-With this rounding mode, one can avoid wrong result after double rounding, if all roundings except the final one are done using RPSP, and only final rounding uses the externally requested mode.
+This rounding mode is used to avoid getting a potentially wrong result after multiple roundings.
+This can be achieved if all roundings except the final one are done using rounding to prepare for shorter precision ("RPSP"), and only the final rounding uses the externally requested mode.